yuulive/eu/README.md

 struct is parameterized by which variables are defined.
 Defining a variable is only implemented for the struct if that variable is not already defined.
 The final call is defined only when each variable is itself defined.
-A variable is marked as defined if it's place paramater is of type `bool`.
-It is marked as undefined when it's place is parameterized by type `()`.
+A variable is marked as defined if it's place paramater is of type `Added`.
+It is marked as undefined when it's place is parameterized by type `Empty`.

 ## Limitations
 In an effort to make this as optimizable as possible, I avoid any heap